Saky Municipality: Administrative divisions

-2020 Ukrainian Administrative Reform
+2020 Ukrainian administrative reform

 In July 2020, Ukraine conducted an administrative reform throughout its de jure territory.
-This included Crimea, which was at the time occupied by Russia, and is still ongoing as of October 2023.
+This included Crimea, which was, and still is, occupied by Russia.
 Crimea was reorganized from 14 raions and 11 municipalities into 10 raions, with municipalities abolished altogether.

-Saky Municipality was abolished, and its territories to become a part of Yevpatoria Raion, but this has not been implemented due to the ongoing Russian occupation.
+Saky Municipality was abolished, with its territories to become a part of Yevpatoria Raion, but this has not been implemented due to the Russian occupation.

 Government

 The Saky City Council's members are elected every four years, with 21 councillors elected in single-mandate districts, and 21 councillors in a multiple mandate district.

 Demographics

 The Saky municipality's population was 28,522 as of the 2001 Ukrainian Census and 25,146 in 2014 according to the 2014 Crimean Census.

 The region's nationality composition in the 2001 census was: